 Always contact your insurance company to get their OK before cancelling a trip.
 It’s quite common for people to assume a reason for cancellation is covered under their policy, only to find out that there’s an exclusion in the policy.

-You can purchase cancel for any reason travel insurance, which, as the name suggests, will generally allow you to cancel a trip for any reason.
+You can get cancel for any reason travel insurance, which, as the name suggests, will generally allow you to cancel a trip for any reason.
 These policies tend to be a bit expensive, but they do provide peace of mind.

 Top Up Travel Insurance

 Top up travel insurance is a good option if you already have travel insurance, but don’t have coverage for the entire time that you’re away.
 This type of travel insurance is especially useful if you have work or credit card insurance that will only cover you for the first part of your trip.
-Using your original insurance for the first part of your trip, and buying a top up policy for the rest, can be significantly cheaper than buying a whole new policy for the entire time.
+Using your original insurance for the first part of your trip, and getting a top up policy for the rest, can be significantly cheaper than getting a whole new policy for the entire time.

 Baggage insurance covers you in case your luggage is lost, stolen, or delayed.
 The amount of insurance varies from about $500 to $2000 per person, depending on your policy.